Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Technical proofs in

 \subsection{Proof to \Cref{lem.complexity bisection}}

 In fact, we prove a more detailed version of \Cref{lem.complexity bisection} here, which is \cref{coro.bisection bound} here.
-First, we need the following auxiliary lemmas below.

 First, we introduce the following property of $y(\cdot)$, since it is an auxiliary lemma, and the proof is almost the same as in \citet{monteiro2013accelerated}. \begin{lemma}[Lemma 7.13, \citet{monteiro2013accelerated}] Suppose Assumption~\ref{assm.solvable} holds, and there exists $M_0>0$ such that

 then the curve $y(\cdot)$ satisfies

 \end{lemma} \begin{proof} We have

 where $\tau(\sigma) = \frac{a(\sigma)}{A+a(\sigma)}.$ For any $s\geq t>0$,